IlluviumGame/land-sale-contracts/CONTRIBUTING.md

-Solidity - Smart Contracts are written in the Solidity programming language, compiled to bytecode for execution Hardhat - Used as a development blockchain and test solution Visual Studio Code (optional) - A popular choice for editor and
+Solidity - Smart Contracts are written in the Solidity programming language, compiled to bytecode for execution Hardhat - Used as a development blockchain and test solution Visual Studio Code (optional) - A popular choice for editor with support for solidity plugins

 ### Design Decisions